david-drew/OpenVINO-Custom-Layers/README.md

 This tutorial demonstrates how to run the inference on the topologies featuring custom layers.
 This way you can plug your own implementation for existing or completely new layers.

-the basic steps are:
+the basic steps are as follows
-Custom Layer Outline
+##Custom Layer Outline

 1. Have your trained model ready.
 2. Git clone tutorial